-Happy Women’s Day to all women and men (in the end men should celebrate with us!)!!!
-I hope that with every passing year the world will be a more hospitable place for all women and that soon we will be able to claim it equal regardless of sex.
-In order to make clear that in many sectors and environments women are still a discriminated group, among them the art world, today we’ll show you three brilliant but unknown women artists who nowadays are still omitted:
+Happy Women’s History Month to all women and men (in the end men should celebrate with us)!
+I hope that with each passing year the world becomes a more hospitable place for all women and that soon we will be able to claim equality regardless of sex.
+In many sectors and environments women are still discriminated against, among them the art world.
+Therefore, today we will show you three brilliant but erased women artists of the Vienna secession and New Objectivity movement who nowadays are still often omitted.

-If you want to read more on unknown women artists from the period of the Secession, read a book by Julie M. Johnson The Memory Factory; The Forgotten Women Artists of Vienna 1900.
+If you want to read more on erased women artists from the period of Art Nouveau, check out the book The Memory Factory: The Forgotten Women Artists of Vienna 1900 by Julie M. Johnson.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.